vishanurag/Portfolio/README.md

 - [Javascript]() - Used JS to make things functional.
 - [Bootstrap]() - great UI boilerplate for modern web apps.
 - [AJAX]() - Used AJAX for getting the projects datails.
+- [MySQL DB]() - Used MySQL database for storing the projects datails.